-Describe any tax implications and how they will be managed, including $\mathsf{VAT}$
+Describe any tax implications and how they will be managed, including VAT

-N/A
+There are no anticipated adverse VAT implications for the City Council in this scheme as the maintenance of highways is a statutory function of the City Council such that any VAT paid to contractors is reclaimable.

 F. PROJECT MANAGEMENT CASE This considers how project delivery plans are robust and realistic F1.
+Key Project Milestones The summary Project Plan and milestones is attached at G1 below Planned Delivery Dates Cabinet Approval June 2022 Main Construction works June 2022 - September 2022 Practical completion September 2022

+F2.
+Achievability

-Key Project Milestones Planned Delivery Dates The summary Project Plan and milestones is attached at G1 below Cabinet Approval June 2022 Main Construction works June 2022 - September 2022 Practical completion September 2022 F2.
-Achievability Describe how the project can be delivered given the organisational skills and capacity available Scope of work identified as in the project description.
-Site investigation reports have been commissioned.
-Project programme and costs have been developed.
-Funding is in place subject to this approval, up to the estin nated cost.
-Contractor has considerable previous experience in delive ring similar projects.
-Availability of resources confirmed by contractors.
+Describe how the project can be delivered given the organisational skills and capacity available

+- Scope of work identified as in the project description. - Site investigation reports have been commissioned. - Project programme and costs have been developed. - Funding is in place subject to this approval, up to the estimated cost. - Contractor has considerable previous experience in delivering similar projects. - Availability of resources confirmed by contractors.

 F3.
-Dependencies on other projects or activities Planning permission for the project has been submitted on 21 March 2022.
+Dependencies on other projects or activities

+Planning Permission has been submitted and a decision is due on 24 May 2022.

 F4.
-Officer support Project Manager: Zahid Mahmood Capital Programme N Capital Programme Manager, Education Infrastructure 07860906126 zahid.mahmood@birm ngham.gov.uk Project Accountant: Jaspal Madahar Finance & Resources Manager 07766922478 jaspal.madahar@birmi jaspal.madahar@birmingham.gov.uk Project Sponsor: Jaswinder Didially Head of Education Ir Head of Education Infrastructure 07825 117334 jaswinder.didially@birn ningham.gov.uk F5.
-Project Management Describe how the project will be managed, including the responsible Pro ject Board and who its members are As per D1
+Officer support Project Manager: Zahid Mahmood Capital Programme Manager, Education Infrastructure 07860906126 zahid.mahmood@birmingham.gov.uk Project Accountant: Jaspal Madahar Finance & Resources Manager 07766922478 jaspal.madahar@birmingham.gov.uk Project Sponsor: Jaswinder Didially Head of Education Infrastructure 07825 117334 jaswinder.didially@birmingham.gov.uk

+F5.
+Project Management

+Describe how the project will be managed, including the responsible Project Board and who its members are As per D1